 Noradrenaline, in the pineal gland, increases both estrogen and lowers DHT, by increasing aromatase and block 5-alpha reductase, by 72% and 39% respectively (64).
 Substances that effectively lower excessive noradrenaline are salt, taurine, niacinamide, inosine, androsterone and vitamin B6.

 Oxytocin is able to increase 5-alpha reductase (69).
 Vitamin C lowers prolactin, cortisol and anxiety and it increases oxytocin (68).
-Oxytocin is also increased by exercise, laughter, meditation, relaxation, massage, etc…
+Oxytocin is also increased by exercise, laughter, meditation, relaxation, massage, slow music, etc…

 37) Drugs that have a positive influence